ky747/Mono-depth-Midas-to-Real-depth/README.md

 **We can find something intresting points.**
 **Top(levit_224) vs Bottom(Large 384)**
 1. Yello base box(bottom right on Yolo)
-- Between camera and standing lectur desk distance is similer.
+- Between camera and standing lectur desk real distance is similer.
 - But distingishing point is base box avarage of depth
 - Base box is contained 15m real distance fixed.
 But Top and Buttom isn't correct about average of depth.
 - So a student behind lectur dex (he is wearing black shirt) considerable difference of depth between two picture.
 2. Midas model considerable diffenrce at detail.
-This envirment is laptop Galaxy Book Flex2 (i7-1165G7, MX450)
+This deveolp envirment is laptop Galaxy Book Flex2 (i7-1165G7, MX450)
 - dpt_levit_224 is low quility output but can realtime feedback.
 This situation laptop performance limited because of overheat, but condittion is more better average FPS is 17.
 - dpt_large_384 is high quality but taks many culcuation.
 So FPS is low